ChewKeanHo/Hestia/src/generator/README.md

 ## Adding a New Feature (Example: Programming Language)

-To add a new feature, you must first understand that this generator is an application oriented by VIPER structure
-(Views, Interactors, Presenters, Entities, and Routers).
+To add a new feature, you must first understand that this generator is an application oriented by `VIPER` project structure (Views, Interactors, Presenters, Entities, and Routers).
 The following illustrates the data flow from top-to-bottom: